taranasus/pls/README.md

 # PLS3 and PLS4 by Taranasus

-Please is a CLI tool that translates natural language into shell commands.
+pls is a CLI tool that translates natural language into shell commands.
 It's based on https://github.com/MxDkl/pls This is a copy and enhanced version of that tool that better suits my needs.
 This is a very wild, high risk version that does not wait for validation of the command you've requested, it will just run it.
 Use with care

 Installation:
-- clone this repo
+- Clone this repo
-- create a token.txt file in the pls folder with your openai api key in it
+- Create a token.txt file in the pls folder with your openai api key in it
-- in a terminal, in the folder of the repo, run "chmod +x pls3"
+- In a terminal, in the folder of the repo, run "chmod +x pls3"
-- in a terminal, in the folder of the repo, run "chmod +x pls4"
+- In a terminal, in the folder of the repo, run "chmod +x pls4"
-- add pls folder to your path.
+- Add the pls folder to your path.
 You can do this by using the terminal to write "pls4 add this folder to the PATH".

 Requirements:
 - jq binary (commandline JSON processor) - For pls3 and pls4